Follow in the Wake of Legendary Explorers on a Voyage to Remote Icebound Realms

 and possibly whales.
 Our undersea specialist may also launch the ROV, offering a chance to see the marine life inhabiting the fjord floor.

 Days 14–16: Kangerlussuaq—Disembark / Reykjavik / Keflavik / Depart

-, we reach Kangerlussuaq once more.
-Here, we disembark and return by chartered
+Arriving once more in Kangerlussuaq, we disembark and return by chartered

 flight to Reykjavik to spend two nights at the Grand Hotel.
 Day 15 includes your choice of sightseeing options: a full-day Golden Circle tour including Gulfoss